lewisevans2007/Obsidian_vault/Programming/CSS.md

 ## CSS Frameworks

-CSS frameworks like Bootstrap, Foundation, and Bulma provide pre-designed CSS and [[HTML]] templates, making it easier to create responsive and visually appealing web pages.
+CSS frameworks like [[Bootstrap]], [[Foundation]], and [[Bulma]] provide pre-designed CSS and [[HTML]] templates, making it easier to create responsive and visually appealing web pages.
 These frameworks offer a grid system, UI components, and pre-styled elements, saving development time and effort.

 ## Conclusion